mohitpai/journey-optimizer.en/help/using/reports/campaign-global-report.md

 >[!CONTEXTUALHELP]
 >id="ajo_campaign_global_push_error_reasons"
 >title="Push notification - Error reasons"
->abstract="The Error Reasons graphs and table enable you to identify the specific errors that occurred during your delivery."
+>abstract="The Error Reasons graphs and table enable you to identify the specific errors that occurred during the sending process."

 >[!CONTEXTUALHELP]
 >id="ajo_campaign_global_push_breakdown_platform"
 >title="Push notification - Breakdown by platform"
->abstract="The Breakdown by Platform graphs and table provide a breakdown of the success of your push notifications based on the recipient's operating system."
+>abstract="The Breakdown by Platform graphs and table provide a breakdown of the success of your push notifications based on the profile's operating system."

 From your Campaign **[!UICONTROL Global report]**, the **[!UICONTROL Push notification]** tab details the main information relative to the push deliveries sent in your campaign.